 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
 The calendar year deductible is: \$350 per person (\$700 per family) for PPO services and \$400 per person (\$800 per family) for non-PPO services.
-The non-PPO benefits are the standard benefits of this Plan.PPO benefits apply only when you use a PPO provider.
+The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - When you use a PPO facility, please keep in mind that some medical professionals, such as the radiologist, anesthesiologist, emergency room physician or pathologist, who provide care to you may not be PPO providers under the Plan. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.